AJAbe/DE_AWS_Maven/README.md

 - During the Lambda Code development, I hadnt specifically coerced the Stock Value variable to be decimal.
 This caused the value to get stored as a String and eventually caused issues during viz.
 I had to work back via debugging to eventialluy fix it.
 Learning: ALways be sure of what data type, you expect the data to be in, before the stage of final table publish
 - Understanding AWS Secrets Manager - Nothing specific to bring here, except I missed few aspects while coding, which were straightforward.
 There is boiler plate code that AWS provides, so just be sure to use that.
 - Debugging IAM Access Roles and its interactions with various modules.
 Unfortunately, learnt it the hard way via the course as well as googling, but again worth the effort
+- I would like to experiment a bit more with creating reports from Grafana.
+Especially pivoting on multiple dimensions (like showing Average each month per Ticker value).
+I was not able to get it working, so might want to check on it
+- Event Bridge